12:51 22.02.11

 Final stages of demolition of Hotel Grand Chancellor, from roof of old post office building.

-Corner of High, Manchester Streets and Lichfield Streets, 2023
+Corner of High, Manchester and Lichfield Streets, 2023

 After R. P. Moore